ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-1/README.md

     - Determine if it's dark, then turn on a light
     - Sense its hot and turn on a fan
   - Multiple actions can be taken with complex decisions software determines.
 An example:
-    - Thermostat:
+    - A Thermostat:
       - If its nighttime keep temperatures cooler
         - Determine if its night
           - Reduce temperature
             - If its hot turn on the air conditioning
             - If its cold use less heat
-    - Burglar alarm:
+    - A Burglar alarm:
       - Determine if the alarm is set
         - If a window is broken sound an alarm
           - Dispatch a security company to look for intruder